-An intentional adverse action taken against another person based on their participation in a protected activity under this Policy.
+An intentional adverse action taken against another person based on their participation in a protected activity under this Policy that would discourage a reasonable person from engaging in such protected activity.
 Retaliation can include intentional action taken by a party or allied third party as reprisal for participating in a protected activity or for supporting someone who engages in protected activity under this Policy.
 If the College receives a complaint alleging that any student or other community member engaged in prohibited retaliation relating to someone engaging in protected activity under this Policy, the College may in its discretion adjudicate that alleged retaliation under either this Policy, the Community Code of Student Conduct, or another applicable College policy.